leangjia/blender_docs/manual/animation/armatures/posing/bone_constraints/inverse_kinematics/spline_ik.rst

 #.
 With the last bone in the chain selected,
    add a :doc:`Spline IK </animation/constraints/tracking/spline_ik>`
-   Constraint from the Bone Constraints tab in the Properties Editor.
+   Constraint from the Bone Constraints tab in the Properties.
 #.
 Set the *Chain Length* setting to the number of bones in the chain
    (starting from and including the selected bone) that should be influenced by the curve.
 #.
 Finally, set the *Target* field to the curve that should control the curve.